 Creole Spiced Rice with Chicken & Beans

-This recipe comes from our retail manager, Maité.
+This recipe comes from our former retail manager, Maité.
 She is an amazing cook — take our advice, you’ll want to eat anything she prepares or devises!

 4 tablespoons olive oil